Prosecutor in classified documents case clashes with judge over request to restrict Trump's speech

 FORT PIERCE, Fla.
-(AP) — A federal prosecutor in the classified documents case of Donald Trump clashed with the judge Monday as the judge was questioning a request to bar the former president from threatening comments about law enforcement agents involved in the investigation.
+(AP) — A federal prosecutor in the classified documents case of Donald Trump clashed with the judge Monday as he faced skeptical questioning over a request to bar the former president from making threatening comments about law enforcement agents involved in the investigation.

-But prosecutor David Harbach, a member of Smith’s team, encountered immediate pushback from U.S. District Judge Aileen Cannon, a Trump appointee, whose handling of the case has generated intense scrutiny.
+But prosecutor David Harbach, a member of Smith's team, encountered immediate pushback from U.S. District Judge Aileen Cannon, a Trump appointee whose handling of the case has generated intense scrutiny and has contributed to delays that make a trial before the November presidential election a virtual impossibility.

-The judge questioned Harbach about how she could fashion an order that did not run afoul of Trump’s First Amendment rights and whether prosecutors could prove a direct link between Trump’s comments and actions that might then follow.
+The judge questioned Harbach about how she could fashion an order that did not run afoul of Trump’s free speech rights, whether FBI agents were sufficiently protected if their names were withheld from court documents and how prosecutors could prove a direct link between Trump’s comments and any resulting harm to the public.

-“There still needs to be a correlation between the alleged, dangerous comments and the risk” to public safety, she said.
+“I'm trying to make sure that whatever condition is contemplated is consistent with the First Amendment,” she said, later adding that there needs to be a connection “between the alleged dangerous comments and the risk” to public safety.

 At one point, as Harbach tried despite frequent interruptions from Cannon to rattle off the multiple rationales that he said existed for speech restrictions on Trump, the visibly exasperated prosecutor noted acidly that “I’ve got one reason out so far.”

 The comment drew a rebuke from Cannon, who said, “Mr. Harbach, I don’t appreciate your tone.”
-She said that if he could not behave in a more professional manner, one of his colleagues could take over.
+She said that if he could not behave in a more professional manner, one of his colleagues could take over instead.

-Harbach completed his arguments and later apologized to the judge, saying he hadn’t meant to be unprofessional.
+Harbach went on to complete his arguments and later apologized to the judge, saying he hadn’t meant to be unprofessional.

-Defense lawyer Todd Blanche disputed the idea that Trump’s comments posed an imminent threat to anyone in law enforcement and said prosecutors’ request would have a “chilling” effect.
+Defense lawyer Todd Blanche disputed the idea that Trump’s comments posed an imminent threat to anyone in law enforcement and contended that prosecutors’ request would have a chilling effect.
 Trump is the presumptive Republican presidential nominee and is set to debate President Joe Biden on Thursday.

 Trump was not required to be present for the hearing and was not in attendance.

 It was not immediately clear when Cannon might rule.
-The arguments were part of a three-day hearing that began Friday to deal with several of the many unresolved legal issues that have piled up in a case that had been set for trial last month but has been snarled by delays and a plodding pace.
-Cannon indefinitely postponed the trial, and it's all but guaranteed that it will not take place before the November presidential election.
+The arguments were part of a three-day hearing that began Friday to deal with several of the many unresolved legal issues that have piled up in a case that has been snarled by delays and a plodding pace.
+Cannon indefinitely postponed the trial last month and no new date has been set.

 Trump faces dozens of felony charges accusing him of illegally hoarding top-secret records at Mar-a-Lago and obstructing the FBI's efforts to get them back.
 Given the breadth of evidence that prosecutors have put forward, many legal experts have regarded the case as the most straightforward of the four prosecutions against Trump, who has pleaded not guilty.
 But Cannon has been slow to rule on numerous motions and has proved willing to entertain defense requests that prosecutors say are meritless.

-Smith's team objected last month after Trump claimed that the FBI was prepared to kill him while executing a court-authorized search warrant of Mar-a-Lago on Aug.
+Smith's team objected last month after Trump publicly claimed that the FBI was prepared to kill him while executing a court-authorized search warrant of Mar-a-Lago on Aug.
 8, 2022.
-Trump was referencing boilerplate language from FBI policy that prohibits the use of deadly force except when the officer conducting the search has a reasonable belief that the “subject of such force poses an imminent danger of death or serious physical injury to the officer or to another person.”
+Trump was referencing boilerplate language from FBI policy that prohibits the use of deadly force during the execution of search warrants except when the officer conducting the search has a reasonable belief that the “subject of such force poses an imminent danger of death or serious physical injury to the officer or to another person.”

-Trump falsely claimed in a fundraising email that Biden was “locked & loaded ready to take me out & put my family in danger.”
+Trump falsely claimed in a fundraising email that the Biden administration was “locked & loaded ready to take me out & put my family in danger.”

-Prosecutors argued that such comments pose a significant foreseeable risk to law enforcement, citing as examples an attempted attack on an FBI office in Ohio three days after the Mar-a-Lago search and the more recent arrest of a Trump supporter accused of threatening an FBI agent who investigated Biden's son, Hunter.
+Prosecutors argued that such comments are part of a pattern of Trump speech that animates his base against law enforcement, citing as examples an attempted attack on an FBI office in Ohio three days after the Mar-a-Lago search and the more recent arrest of a Trump supporter accused of threatening an FBI agent who investigated Biden's son, Hunter.

-“In our view, they are significant, they are dangerous,” Harbach said.
+“In our view, they are significant, they are dangerous,” Harbach said of the comments.
 “They present an imminent and foreseeable risk to the FBI agents in the case.”

-Trump's lawyers say prosecutors have failed to show that his comments have directly endangered any FBI official who participated in the Mar-a-Lago search, and that Trump was commenting more generally on his belief that he is the victim of political persecution rather than about any one individual.
+But Trump's lawyers say prosecutors failed to show that his comments have endangered any FBI official who participated in the Mar-a-Lago search.
+They said Trump was commenting more generally on his belief that he is the victim of political persecution rather than about any one individual.

-“It's an attack on the decision made by his political rival to authorize a search by agents authorized to carry guns,” said Blanche, Trump's lawyer.
+“It's an attack on the decision made by his political rival to authorize a search by agents authorized to carry guns,” said Blanche, one of Trump's attorneys.

 The Justice Department has said Biden has had no involvement in the investigation.